IsoLogicGames/Vigilant/README.md

 ## Contributing
 Contributions are welcome, please make a pull request!

 Be sure to set up [Rojo](https://rojo.space/) to get started.
-Typically make pull requests against the `develop` branch.
 Check out our [contribution guide](CONTRIBUTING.md) for further information.

 Please read our [code of conduct](CODE_OF_CONDUCT.md) when getting involved.